 Adjunct Professor of Outdoor Education and Leadership

-Stacy attended high school and college in Green Bay, then became the youngest female climbing guide at Sylvan Rock Climbing School in the mid 90's.
-Stacy moved to Lander, Wyoming in 1997 to pursue her passion for climbing and playing in the mountains.
-She was recruited by the National Outdoor Leadership School (NOLS) in 1999 to teach climbing, backpacking, mountaineering, winter camping and backcountry telemark skiing.
+Stacy Wells attended high school and college in Green Bay, then became the youngest female climbing guide at Sylvan Rock Climbing School in the mid 90's.
+Wells moved to Lander, Wyoming in 1997 to pursue her passion for climbing and playing in the mountains.
+She was recruited by NOLS in 1999 to teach climbing, backpacking, mountaineering, winter camping and backcountry telemark skiing.
 She worked for NOLS full-time as an instructor and staffing coordinator until her daughter was born in 2006.
-Stacy continues to work occasional NOLS expeditions each summer.
+Wells continues to work occasional NOLS expeditions each summer.

-In 2003, Stacy created a climbing program for children through Lander Parks and Recreation and continues to create, implement and supervise climbing and outdoor education classes for Lander Parks and Recreation.
-In 2015, Stacy approached CWC Lander Center to create youth outdoor opportunities for the community and continues to add to the list of classes.
+In 2003, Wells created a climbing program for children through Lander Parks and Recreation and continues to create, implement and supervise climbing and outdoor education classes for Lander Parks and Recreation.
+In 2015, she approached CWC Lander Center to create youth outdoor opportunities for the community and continues to add to the list of classes.

-Stacy hires and supervises college-level interns to assist with Lander Parks and Recreation and CWC Lander Community Education classes for youth outdoor programs which include: outdoor climbing, summer camps and short backpacking trips for Lander kids each summer.
-Stacy is a Wilderness First Responder and volunteers with Fremont County Search and Rescue.
+Wells hires and supervises college-level interns to assist with Lander Parks and Recreation and CWC Lander Community Education classes for youth outdoor programs which include: outdoor climbing, summer camps and short backpacking trips for Lander kids each summer.
+Wells is a Wilderness First Responder and volunteers with Fremont County Search and Rescue.